You've got questions? We've got answers!

 You can use a free tool like Blender to reliably prepare and export your model in a supported format:

-This options allows you to change the complexity of an existing 3D model, optimizing it for your needs.
+The Optimize Model option (also known as re-topology) allows you to change the complexity of an existing 3D model, optimizing it for your needs.
 You can simplify a high-poly mesh or refine a low-poly one.
-You can also adjust the size and type of texture maps.
+You can also adjust the type and resolution of texture maps.

 The new object will have a shape and texture that is very similar to the original one, but with adjusted complexity and textures.